powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - Modify the HVDC line `activePowerSetpoint` if given, relatively to the existent `activePowerSetpoint` if `relativeValue` is true or as a replacement value if not.
 - Modify the `convertersMode` with the given one if set
 - Modify the angle droop active power control extension (if existing but will not crash if not found for the HVDC line):
-  - Enable or disable the ac emulation `acEmulationEnabled` is provided
+  - Enable or disable the AC emulation if `acEmulationEnabled` is provided
   - Update the active power if `p0` is provided
   - Update the droop in MW/degree if `droop` is provided